frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 In our seminar before we were ordained, there was a priest who gave us a talk who was around at the time when Aunt Carmen was there, looking after the Catering.
 I think it was Diego de Leon.

-He said our Father could not permit himself the luxury of going to see his family too frequently, because there were people in the center of studies that were from different parts of Spain, and they couldn\'t go and see their family very frequently.
+He said our Father could not permit himself the luxury of going to see his family too frequently, because there were people in the Center of Studies that were from different parts of Spain, and they couldn\'t go and see their family very frequently.

 So even though his own family were living downstairs, he didn\'t go to see them.
 Sometimes Aunt Carmen would come to look for him.
 She wanted to talk to him about something.
 But he would lock the door and wouldn\'t let her in.

 She would have to go back to where she came from, a little bit annoyed.
 She had the same potential to get annoyed that our Father had.

-But then after a while, our Father would relent a little bit and say; \"A few months have passed now.
+But then after a while, our Father would relent a little bit and say, \"A few months have passed now.
 Maybe I should go and say hi to them, say hello."

 And he would go to see Aunt Carmen.
 But she would hear him coming and she would lock the door and not let him in.
 Aunt Carmen had to put up with all of these things.
 She fought fire with fire as the strong lady that she was.
 But they gave us that human and supernatural tone.